-The Company is committed to respecting human rights as a fundamental principle in our operations, reinforced through training and integrated into our policies and practices.
+The Company is steadfast in its commitment to respecting human rights as a fundamental principle in its operations.
+Its approach is guided by the goals of universally recognised principles, which are integrated into its policies and practices and regularly reinforced through training.